 Your under-sculpt will show-thru to the exterior layer of clay or design element.
 It is an intentional placement of a feature used to enhance the finished piece.

 Mr. Stumpy (shown at left) has both an armature and an under-sculpt.
 His armature is what gives him his basic shape and structure.
-In addition, his under-sculpt is what gives him his personality, as the roots are shaped on top of the armature.
+However, it is his under-sculpt is what gives him his personality, as the roots are shaped on top of the armature.
 His roots while being essential to his shape and form, are not part of the top layer of the design.
 His under-sculpt was done so that his roots and tree proportions looked as though they were coming out from the stump itself and not a separate component of the tree.
 See the tutorial on how to do this here.

 I hope that this brief discussion helped you to better understand the difference between an under-sculpt and an armature.
 If you have any further questions regarding the difference between an under-sculpt and an armature feel free to ask them in the comments below.